PatrickPT/patrickpt.github.io/content/posts/2023_11_05_Quantization_of_LLMs/2023_11_05_Quantization_of_LLMs.md

 ---
-title: "What is a quantized LLM"
+title: "What is a quantized LLM?"
 date: 2023-11-05T09:30:57Z
 draft: True
 ShowToc: true